Four layers. One civic infrastructure.

 The civic workflow

 A petition becomes a ballot measure becomes law.
-We give citizens tools for every step.
+We give citizens tools for every step — and a single lens that reveals the money behind it all.

 Petitions